zx80/flask-simple-auth/docs/DOCUMENTATION.md

 - the doc and implementation should clarify exception handling, and possible overrides.
 - add ability to catch and process any user error.
-- json mode: generate json in more cases?
+- json mode: generate json in more cases? automatically?
 - declare some exceptions to be turned into 400 instead of 500? currently this can be done below, eg anodb, maybe this is enough?